 models currently available.

-tools can differ widely in terms of their features, capabilities, and
+and AI tools tools can differ widely in terms of their features,

-applications, and each tool has its own unique strengths and
+capabilities, and applications, and each tool has its own unique

-weaknesses.
-Choosing the right AI tool depends on the specific needs
+strengths and weaknesses.
+Choosing the right AI depends on the specific